The Ultimate Guide to Planning A Bali Wedding from Australia

 Catering: Choose a cuisine that fits your tastes—whether it's traditional Balinese dishes or a more international menu, quality and taste are paramount.

 Decoration: Discuss your ideas with a decorator who understands your vision.
 For instance, if you want a tropical theme, local flowers and colors can enhance the atmosphere.
+We usually ask our couples to send us a Mood Board, so we can totally nail the ambience and atmosphere they'd like to have created.

 Photography & Videography: Look for a photographer and videographer who captures moments in a style you love.
 Most vendors specialize in outdoor settings, perfectly combining natural light with stunning backdrops.